How to finance a mobile or manufactured home

 1. Check your credit reports

 Whenever you apply for any financing, a lender will consider your credit as part of your loan application.
-Clean credit histories and solid credit scores make securing loans easier and receiving better rates and terms from lenders.
+Clean credit histories and solid credit scores make securing loans with better rates and terms easier.

-Why it’s important: The better your credit score, the lower your interest rate will likely be.
+Why it’s important: The better your credit score and history, the lower your interest rate will likely be.
 This can save you thousands of dollars over the course of the loan.

 2. Decide whether you’re buying land in addition to the mobile home